Kees1958/uBol-stripped/README.md

 A new, easy to use DNR rule creator for all third-party content or only 3P-code (scripts, frames) per domain.
 With a switch you easily see what domains are allowed or blocked.
 The Dynamic DNR filter popup is inspired on uBO Mv2 matrix.

 PRIVACY INSPECTOR
 Inspired by the work of the JShelter project.
-Protect yourself against fingerprinting, see what tracking techniques are used on a website, and simply block them by selecting that fingerprinting mechanism (or choose Block All). .
+Protect yourself against fingerprinting, see what tracking techniques are used on a website, and simply block them by selecting that fingerprinting mechanism (or choose block level low-risk, medium or all).

 MANAGE CUSTOM RULES
 One place to manager your custom cosmetic, DNR and scriptlets created with above features.
 It has a smart filter to view all the rules for the domain you enter in the search fiels.